KxSystems/kx-vscode/README.md

   ![findlicense](https://github.com/KxSystems/kx-vscode/blob/main/img/findlicense.jpg?raw=true)

+  Once registered you will receive an email with you license details.

-**Step 3**: With the license secured, you can then link this to VS Code by either `pasting license string` or `selecting license file` from your PC; the latter method is recommended for new users.
+**Step 3**: With the license secured, you can link this to VS Code by either `pasting license string` or `selecting license file` from your PC; the latter method is recommended for new users.

   ![findlicense](https://github.com/KxSystems/kx-vscode/blob/main/img/pastelicense.jpg?raw=true)